 Cultural Backdrop: Classicism & the Hierarchy of Subject Matter

 The idea that subject matter could per se determine the worth of a painting is profoundly alien to today's concept art.
-And yet a strict hierarchy of subject matter in painting, formulated in 16th-century Italy and later promoted by European academies, held sway with little revision until the early 19th century.1 The fact that the minor events of life, like those depicted by Vermeer, might be vehicles for great art had not yet been theoretically established.
+And yet a strict hierarchy of subject matter in painting, formulated in sixteenth-century Italy and later promoted by European academies, held sway with little revision until the early 19th century.1 The fact that the minor events of life, like those depicted by Vermeer, might be vehicles for great art had not yet been theoretically established.
 The hierarchy of Classicist of subject matter was as follows:

 - History painting (istoria)